kensnyder/react-create-use-store/README.md

   - Associated actions would be search, unmount search page, click
   - And the store could contact an API after all the actions stop for several seconds

-## Writing Middleware

-A Middleware function is invoked after a consumer calls an action and before that defined action function runs.
-Practical examples of middleware include logging, analytics, and debugging.

 ## All Store Options